Informal Pre-complaint Counseling Process

 Caveat:

 Upon contacting the EEO counselor--and regardless of whether the EEO Counselor deems your allegations to be valid or not--he or she must give you several forms to read and sign.
 Your rights and complaint/appeal process should be written clearly and understandably.
-Depending on Agency, you may be given a pre-complaint form, which must be submitted within 5 or 7 days of receipt (depending on the EEO counselor).
+Depending on Agency, you may be given a pre-complaint form, which must be submitted within 5 or 7 days of receipt (depending on the EEO office policy).
 Do not miss the deadline.
-You won't be given any extension for additional time to submit the pre-complaint form, unless you can show hospitalization, death in the family, etc. Be careful with the question in the pre-complaint form inquiring: why you feel you are discriminated against, or something to that affect.
-Feel free to attach your statement or affidavit.
+You won't be given any extension for additional time to submit the pre-complaint form, unless you can show hospitalization, death in the family, etc. Be careful with the questions in the pre-complaint form inquiring, for example: Why do you feel that you are discriminated against?
+The usual answer is: Because I am Asian, male, or because I have disability, etc. Feel free to attach your statement or affidavit when you submit your answers.
 See an affidavit form and how to write a complaint.
 Make sure you check off all issues and bases.
-If an issue or basis is missing, your allegation on that issue or basis may not be accepted later for investigation.
-Sometimes the Counselor writes his or her own "worksheet."
-Do not sign off on it unless you are fully satisfied with what is stated in the "worksheet."
-Do not let them put words into your mouth, as it were.
-Do not let the counselor water down your allegations by letting them omits dates, names, or put wrong dates.
+If an issue or basis is missing, your allegation on that issue or basis may not be accepted later in your formal EEO complaint or by the EEO investigation.
+Sometimes the Counselor writes his or her own "worksheet," characterizing your allegations.
+Do not sign off on it, unless you are fully satisfied with what is stated in the "worksheet."
+Do not let them put words into your mouth.
+Do not let the counselor water down your allegations by letting her omits dates, names, or put wrong dates (intentionally or not).
 Again, it is better to present your own statement in an affidavit form than let the counselor write your allegations for you.
+Remember: the counselor is not your advocate.

 ➤ Amendments: